gizemguleli/RR_Project-Housing-Price-Dynamics-in-King-Cunty-WA/README.md

 ## Project Summary

 This project uses advanced data visualization techniques in Python to analyze house prices in King County, Washington.
-The dataset, obtained from Kaggle (link here), provides 21,613 observations of 21 distinct variables over a one-year span (May 2014 - May 2015).
+The dataset, obtained from Kaggle, provides 21,613 observations of 21 distinct variables over one year (May 2014 - May 2015).
+Link to the data: https://www.kaggle.com/datasets/shivachandel/kc-house-data/data

 Objectives

 The objective of this project is two-fold: